AshCena/Etl-sqs-postgres/sqs_fetch/README.md

 - `How can this application scale with a growing dataset.`

+       We will have a deployment.yaml for deploying the app which will be deployed by ci/cd pipeline in prod.
 We can scale up the pods in Kubernetes.
+We can use autoscaler in kubernetes to scale up depending on the memory or number of connections.
 For very huge dataset, I would probably think of a spark based transformer.
         The code for that will be very easy to write as the our ETL Job is coded to the Abstract class and not any specific implementation.
+Also since our entire code follows idempotency so duplicacy is also not an issue here.

 - `How can PII be recovered later on?`